shakee93/vue-toasted/README.md

 ## Usage

-It is simple. couple of lines all what you need.
+It's simple.
+A couple of lines is all you need.

 ```javascript
 // register the plugin on vue